sakilmurad/edafternew/docs/bid/search.md

 ![Advance bid search](/img/doc/advance-bid-search.jpg)

 1. **Search by bid/RA Details**: You can search using a bid/RA number or by selecting a specific category.
 2. **Search by Ministry/Organization**: This section allows you to search for ongoing bids by ministry or state.
-For example, we can only search for ongoing bids published by the Ministry of Defence in Delhi.
+For example, we can only search for ongoing bids published by the Ministry of Defense in Delhi.
 3. **Search by Consignee Location**: You can search all ongoing bids by consignee location only.
 For example, if we want to search all bids for Delhi, we can do so from this dashboard.
 4. **Search by BOQ Title**: GeM has introduced BOQ based bidding and made them searchable by BOQ Title.
 You can search for a BOQ bid also by its title from this dashboard.